0xburn2/SorterThreads/README.txt

 The programs work flow is as follows:

-Run the logic to determine which parameters were used and if they were valid Call a method called traverseDirectory() that runs through the given directory item by item and determines if it is a CSV or if it is a directory.
+Run the logic to determine which parameters were used and if they were valid Call populateStructTitles() to populate the Title columns in the output CSV Call a method called traverseDirectory() that runs through the given directory item by item and determines if it is a CSV or if it is a directory.

-If CSV - it will run beginSort which runs the mergesort logic If Directory - it will call traverseDirectory() again on the found directory
+If CSV - it will run beginSort which will add all of the contents to a global data structure If Directory - it will call traverseDirectory() again on the found directory

+Then, mergesort is run on the global data structure and exported into a CSV

 Header File:
 In our header file, we have 3 important things (aside from the includes and the definitions).
 First is the struct that